ml-tooling/ml-workspace/README.md

 This command runs the container in background (`-d`), mounts your current working directory into the `/workspace` folder (`-v`), secures the workspace via a provided token (`--env AUTHENTICATE_VIA_JUPYTER`),  and keeps the container running even on system restarts (`--restart always`).
 You can find additional options for docker run [here](https://docs.docker.com/engine/reference/commandline/run/) and workspace configuration options in [the section below](#Configuration).

-### Persist Data

-To persist the data, you need to mount a volume into `/workspace` (via docker run option: `-v`).

-The default work directory within the container is `/workspace`, which is also the root directory of the Jupyter instance.
-The `/workspace` directory is intended to be used for all the important work artifacts.
-Data within other directories of the server (e.g. `/root`) might get lost at container restarts.

 ### Configuration Options

 The container can be configured with the following environment variables (via docker run option: `--env`):